sukrisvong/advent-of-code/README.md

 # Purpose
-This is just a place for me to document my progress on advent-of-code 2024.
+This is just a place for me to document my progress on https://adventofcode.com/2024.
 This repository is divided into 2 folders.

 ## working_code
 This is where I save my solutions as they were when I solved the problem (after day7.
 Before day7 I did a little bit of code cleanup).
 It is messy and can give insight into how I solve problems.